astro313/astro313.github.io/blog/_posts/2019-10-15-MissingProduct.md

 I don't like to be led by the nose.
 Therefore, I don't chase after new products or latest models.
 I like to think of ways to counteract the psychological states that companies are trying to target at their customers.
 (But I'm inevitably biased - I wouldn't say my desire to buy a better camera lens is led by the nose...)
 I prefer to be among those to create the products and tools that others find useful.

 ### Survival Skills
-I think point 4 is previous self-explanatory.
+I think point 4 is pretty self-explanatory.
 While it is important to keep up with the society as the world evolve, but if the market/world moves too fast, it will hit a recession.
 I'd like to stay prepared by having the skills to survive without these products.
 Would we still know how to navigate with (or without) traditional maps (and not google map)?

 ### My Wish List
 However, there are products two products that I would love to have.